LCAV/AcousticRakeReceiver/README.md

     run figure_Measures1.py
     run figure_Measures2.py
     run figure_SumNorm.py
+    run figure_quality_sim.py -s 10000
+    run figure_quality_plot.py

 The figures and sound samples generated are collected in `figures` and `output_samples`, respectively.

+The script `figure_quality_sim.py` is very heavy computationally.
+Above, 10000 is the number of loops.
+This number can be decreased when testing the code.
+It is possible to run it also in parallel in the following way.
+Open a shell and type in the following.

+    ipcluster start -n <number_of_workers>
+    ipython figure_quality_sim.py 10000

+On the first line, we start the ipython workers.
+Notice that we omit the `-s` option on the second line.
+This will run `<number_of_workers>` parallel jobs.
+Be sure to *deactivate* the MKL extensions if you have them enabled to make sure you have maximum efficiency.

 License
 -------